YevShch/Tic-tac-toe/README.md

- ## Individual school assignment - Board game ä
+ ## Individual school assignment - Board game

 Build a “3 in a row” game where 2 people can play against each other.
 You must be able to register as a user and challenge other registered users.